-Raúl Krauthausen has been working in the internet and media world for more than 15 years, as a disability-rights activist, founder of the nonprofit organization “Sozialhelden” (Social Heroes), communicator and Design Thinker.
-The internet is his second home.
-There he twitters, blogs and posts about things that are important to him.
-Often humorous, sometimes very serious or sharp-tongued.
-He has become best known for his invention “Wheelmap, a crowdsourced, online world map for accessible places, as well as his undercover stay in a group home for people with disabilities and his protest against various German laws affecting people with disabilities.
+Raúl Krauthausen has been working in the internet and media world for more than 15 years, as a disability-rights activist, founder of the non-profit organization Sozialhelden (Social Heroes), communicator and Design Thinker.
+The web is his second home.

 Raúl Krauthausen uses a wheelchair to get around.
-He was born in Peru, went to school in Germany, graduated from high school in 2001 and then worked at apparat Multimedia GmbH, argonauten G2 GmbH and NEUE DIGITALE GmbH, creating online concepts.
-In 2002 he began studying for a masters degree in Communication at the Berlin University of the Arts.
+He was born in Peru, went to school in Germany, graduated from high school in 2001 and then worked at different multimedia agencies.
+In 2002 he began studying for a master’s degree in Communication at the Berlin University of the Arts.

 - Social Activism with Playfulness and Passion instead of Pity and Pathos

 - Making things happen: How the NGO “Sozialhelden” successfully does just that